timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Importance :material-cursor-default-click:"

-            - I believe the Front IPR position is more challenging than it may appear to the untrained eye.
+            - I believe the front IPR position is more challenging than it may appear to the untrained eye.
 In my opinion, a well-practiced IPR excels at:
-                - "Owning" their own zone of coverage while providing supporting coverage and communication to their peer SOs and NSOs.
+                - "Owning" their own coverage zone while providing supporting coverage and communication to their peer SOs and NSOs.
-                - Rapid task switching between pack definition, initiation and contact assessment, player position changes, lead jammer status, etc.
+                - Rapid task switching between pack definition, contact initiation assessment, player position changes, lead jammer status, etc.
                 - Rapid backward acceleration, backward skating at high speed, immediate stops and direction changes, continuously positioning themselves to observe the most relevant game action, and ensuring that JRs have unobstructed lanes.
-                - Understanding the geometry through the track's turns and how it impacts the distance between players and the shape of the engagement zone.
+                - Understanding track geometry through its turns and how it impacts the distance between players and the shape of the engagement zone.
-            - I extensively study and practice the Front IPR position to embody these traits so I can manage complex situations like this one while supporting and advising my peer officials.
+            - I extensively study and practice the front IPR position to embody these traits so I can manage complex situations like this one while supporting and advising my peer officials.

         <center>
             <br>